 You can use the Mapbox Studio dataset editor to import, create, and edit point, line, and polygon features and their properties.
 A collection of these features in Mapbox is called a dataset.
-Datasets can either be downloaded as GeoJSON or exported to tilesets for use in Mapbox styles (see the Introduction section for more information).
+Datasets can either be downloaded as GeoJSON or exported to tilesets for use in Mapbox styles (see the Guides for more information).

 Mapbox Studio topics covered in this section: